 The key to typing emails on a tiny screen, says Peter Mahoney, chief marketing officer of Nuance, is the Swype keyboard, acquired by Nuance in in 2011 for $100 million.

 Swype is an app for Android devices that modifies the keyboard so that it doesn’t require tapping; instead, you slide your finger over the keys to trace out a word.
 (Apple has so far blocked developers from tweaking its mobile keyboard, though the determined can get around this.)
-It has spawned a bunch of imitators, including Google itself, and Swype-like typing is now a standard feature on later versions of Android.
+It has Google itself, and Swype-like typing is now a standard feature on later versions of Android.

 On phones, swyping has its share of detractors.
 (Where you may miss one or two letters when tap-typing, Swype’s word guesses tend to veer between eerily accurate and spectacularly wrong.)
 But Nuance thinks it’s perfect for tiny screens where tapping the right letter is so much harder. ”You can [drag your finger across the keyboard] in a sloppy way and it uses some of our interpretive technology to figure out exactly what you meant,” says Mahoney.
 “In a small watch format it works really well,” he adds.